Hedgewater-tech/domusjackpot-contracts/README.md

 }
 ```

-## 🎰 BaseJackpot Smart Contract
+## 🎰 DomusJackpot Smart Contract

-The BaseJackpot contract is a sophisticated jackpot system with liquidity provider (LP) functionality that allows users to participate in regular jackpot rounds.
+The DomusJackpot contract is a sophisticated jackpot system with liquidity provider (LP) functionality that allows users to participate in regular jackpot rounds.

 ### Operational Flow

 #### 1. Contract Initialization

 - The contract is initialized with key parameters:
   - Owner address
   - Entropy provider address (for randomness)